Yasasvani/Data-Science-Assignments/Assignment_17/README.md

 ## Dataset

-The dataset used in this project contains information about various characteristics of mushrooms, including cap shape, cap surface, cap color, odor, and more.
+The dataset used in this assignment contains information about various characteristics of mushrooms, including cap shape, cap surface, cap color, odor, and more.
 It can be found in the file 'mushroom.csv'.

 ## Preprocessing